sbu-fsl/Metis/fs_bugs/jfs/kernel_hang/README.md

 # JFS Kernel Hang Bug Reproduction

-We have prepared scripts to reproduce the Kernel Hang bug in JFS.
+We have prepared scripts to reproduce the non-deterministic Kernel Hang bug in JFS.
+We have used Linux Kernel v6.6.1 in our experiments.

 * To setup JFS, execute the following command: